mirage/capnp-rpc/README.md

 In `start_server`:

-- `let service_id = Capnp_rpc_unix.Vat_config.derived_id config` creates the secret ID that
+- `let service_id = Capnp_rpc_unix.Vat_config.derived_id config "main"` creates the secret ID that
-  grants access to the service. `derived_id` generates the ID deterministically from the secret key.
+  grants access to the service. `derived_id` generates the ID deterministically from the secret key and the name.
 This means that the ID will be stable as long as the server's key doesn't change.
+  The name used ("main" here) isn't important - it just needs to be unique.

 - `let restore = Restorer.single service_id Echo.local` configures a simple "restorer" that
   answers requests for `service_id` with our `Echo.local` service.